paweljakubas/j-data-analysis/chapters/inverted-table.md

    NB.
 Note the empty spaces that represent missing values.
 ```

-Now we can construct matrix using `constructMatrixCol` as implemented in `j/analysis.ijs`.
+Now we can construct matrix using `constructMatrixCol` inside as implemented in `j/analysis.ijs`.
 ```j
    (0;2) constructMatrix bonds3
 ┌──────────┬───────┬───────┬───────┐